wp-plugins/easy-testimonials/readme.txt

 * The same properties as the list of testimonials, such as Showing the Title and controlling the Count, also apply.
 To use the Excerpt of a testimonial, add the attribute ```use_excerpt=1``` to your shortcode.
 To output Testimonials in a specific Category, use the attribute ```category='the_category_slug'```.
 To show or hide the images next to Testimonials, use the attribute ```show_thumbs=0``` for hiding the images, and ```show_thumbs=1``` for displaying the images.
 You can randomize the order of the testimonials with the attribute ```random="true"```.
 * To change the timer, use the attribute ```timer```, which defaults to 2000 (2 seconds.)
 For example: ```[testimonials_cycle timer="4000"]```
 * To change the transition to a fade in, fade out, or no transition, use the attributes ```transition="fade"```, or ```transition="fadeout"```, or ```transition="none"```.
 These features are enabled for Pro users - 'fade' is included in the Free version!
 For example: ```[testimonials_cycle transition="fadeout"]```
-* To output a Testimonial Cycle in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
-You can how many testimonials are shown by placing a number in the Count field - make sure you have at least 2, if you want them to Cycle!
-You can show the Testimonial Title above the Testimonial by checking Show Testimonial Title Note: The Title Field on the Widget is displayed above the Widget, if your theme supports Widget Titles - this is different than the Testimonial Title.
-You can control the time between transitions using the Timer field - every 1000 equals 1 second.
 * Supported transitions in the Pro version are "scrollVert", "scrollHorz", "fadeIn", "fadeOut", "flipHorz", "flipVert", and "tileSlide".
 * To control the Order of the Testimonials with the Shortcode, use the attribute ```order='ASC'```.
 To control the Order By parameter, use the attribute ```orderby='title'```.
 Acceptable attributes for ```order``` are ```ASC``` and ```DESC```.
 Acceptable attributes for ```orderby``` are ```none```,```ID```,```author```,```title```,```name```,```date```,```modified```,```parent```, and ```rand```.
 * To display a pager below the slider, use the attribute ```pager='1'```.
 On the Widget, check the box labeled Display Pager Icons.
 * To have the height of the slider automatically adjust to the height of it's content, set the attribute ```container='1'```.
 * To control the number of testimonials that appear per slide, use the attribue ```testimonials_per_slide='1'```.

+### Outputting a Testimonial Slider in the Sidebar ###
+* To output a Testimonial Cycle in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.
+You can how many testimonials are shown by placing a number in the Count field - make sure you have at least 2, if you want them to Cycle!
+You can show the Testimonial Title above the Testimonial by checking Show Testimonial Title Note: The Title Field on the Widget is displayed above the Widget, if your theme supports Widget Titles - this is different than the Testimonial Title.
+You can control the time between transitions using the Timer field - every 1000 equals 1 second.
+* Supported transitions in the Pro version are "scrollVert", "scrollHorz", "fadeIn", "fadeOut", "flipHorz", "flipVert", and "tileSlide".

 ### Front End Testimonial Submission ###
 * **NOTE:** This feature requires the [Pro version of Easy Testimonials](http://goldplugins.com/our-plugins/easy-testimonials-details/ "Easy Testimonials Pro").